 Air pollution also decreases night sky visibility, just like it does in the daytime.
 Air pollution particles increase the scattering of light in the atmosphere, increasing sky glow.

 Great Basin National Park offers astronomy programs throughout the summer.
+Check out the calendar for a list of scheduled events.

 National Parks harbor some of the last remaining dark skies in the country.
 The National Park Service Night Sky Team was formed in response to the alarming increase of light pollution even in National Parks.
 The team documented light from distant cities affecting night skies over 200 miles away.
 The lights of Las Vegas, Nevada, for example, were visible from 8 different national parks.